timm/timm.github.io/src/index.md

 (with Dr. Shen); (2) better software refactoring tools (with Dr. Marcus, UtDallas).
 + **Dec 20**: Invited to give keynote at the ICSE'15 workshop [Architecture and Metrics](http://www.sei.cmu.edu/community/sam2015/speakers/?location=secondary-nav&source=971390).
-+ **Dec 15**: ICSE has accepted my technical briefing for
-  2015: Art and Science of Analyzing Software
-  Data.
-With Leandro Minku and Fayola Peters.
 + [Old news](#oldnews)

 ____